Zabriskie Point (1970)

 big flop and a crippling blow to his artistic reputation.
 But viewed today,

-free of the heavy air of debacle that haunted the film at its release, "Zabriskie
+free of the baggage that haunted the film at its release, "Zabriskie Point" can be

 The story follows a young man (Mark Frechette) who gets caught up in

-a riot that results in a cop getting shot.
-He runs, steals a plane and flies
+a riot that results in a policeman getting shot.
+Mark runs, steals a plane and flies

 out over the desert where a beautiful young woman is driving her boss' car